 The Quad is a tough event requiring serious training and careful preparation.
 The full route includes a 0.8 mile swim, 15 mile hill walk or run, 7 mile kayak followed by 34 miles on a bike through the Scottish Highlands requires some thought as to how you can best prepare yourself for the challenge.
-Below is some advice to get you started.
+Below is some advice to get you started and you can access the information as a pdf here.

 - Build up your swimming progressively over 3 months.
 Start off slowly and build up to 1,500 metres (or 60 lengths of a 25 metre pool) before the event.